Family Values Tour 1998: Lineup

-Tour Dates
+Tour dates

 Ice Cube replacement

-On October 27, 1998 due to the beginning of shooting the movie "Next Friday", Ice Cube was replaced by alternative metal band Incubus for the remaining five dates.
-The band is featured on the Family Values Tour '98 CD release with their song "New Skin", and can be also seen during performance of "All in the Family" on the DVD release.
+On October 27, 1998, due to the beginning of shooting the movie Next Friday, Ice Cube was replaced by alternative metal band Incubus for the remaining five dates.
+The band is featured on the Family Values Tour '98 CD release with their song "New Skin" and can be also seen during performance of "All in the Family" on the DVD.
+Ice Cube did not appear at the October 26, 1998, Wings Stadium (Kalamazoo, MI.)
+Incubus was present instead.

 Feud with Rob Zombie

-Initially, Rob Zombie was to be one of the artists participating on the tour, but due to the high production costs, each Rob Zombie concert would cost $125,000 in band fees and show production alone.
+Initially, Rob Zombie was to be one of the artists participating on the tour, but was dropped due to high production costs, each Rob Zombie concert costing $125,000 in band fees and show production alone.
 Therefore, Rob Zombie was replaced by German industrial metal act, Rammstein.
 However, the given explanation was somewhat confusing.
-The Firm, Korn's management said Zombie continually expressed dissatisfaction over not wanting to work with a hip-hop act on the bill, and was supposedly lectured by Rob Zombie management that "rock kids don't like hip-hop."
+The Firm, Korn's management, said Zombie continually expressed dissatisfaction over not wanting to work with a hip-hop act on the bill, and was supposedly lectured by Rob Zombie management that "rock kids don't like hip-hop."
 Rob Zombie's manager, Andy Gould said those comments were false.
 He explained that Zombie has never even spoken to Korn, so he could not have made those comments.
 Although the statement released by Korn's management resulted in anger, Rob Zombie shared no bad blood with the bands participating in Family Values Tour.
 Next year, in 1999, both Rob Zombie and Korn got on good terms again, and launched the highly successful "Rock is Dead" tour together.